junhuawa/junhuawa.github.io/_posts/bsp/2014-10-28-Add-Patch-to-Bash-In-WR4.3.md

 Bash src.rpm package (bash-3.2-30.fc10.src.rpm) is from the WR, new patches are got from WR website by Matti.
-The patches are added to directory: /linux_builds/dxscm/WR_Kernel/wrl-403.010/WR/wrlinux-4/layers/wrll-userspace/core/dist in default, but we don't have the permission because it's maintained by SCM team, so we need to add the patch to our LinDX layer.
+The patches are added to directory: /linux_builds/dxscm/WR_Kernel/wrl-403.010/WR/wrlinux-4/layers/wrll-userspace/core/dist in default, but we don't have the permission because it's maintained by SCM team, so we need to add the patch to our Test layer.

 bash-3.2-30.fc10.src.rpm is from dir: